asmolentzov/little_shop_base_small/README.md

   - RSpec version 3.8
   - A variety of gems, notably:
     - bcrypt for secure password handling
-    - FactoryBot for ease of creating test data
+    - FactoryBot for ease of creating test and seed data

-## Authors
+## Authors & Acknowledgements
 The extensions were completed by [Anna Smolentzov](https://github.com/asmolentzov), based on the code base by Turing School Instructor [Ian Douglas](https://github.com/iandouglas).

+Many thanks to instructors [Ian Douglas](https://github.com/iandouglas) and [Dione Wilson](https://github.com/dionew1)!